Nickchapman3773/Uranium-Fever/README.md

 - Wall and Ungeziefi for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
 - Elgen for the amazing banners and stylized text.
 - My broken ram for making the compilation process a little extra spicy.
+- StrawChannel95 for providing the Manual Download.bat file and being a soundboard for the technical aspects of Wabbajack.
+- Mathieu for his incredible work on NVR and willingness to troubleshoot and adjust the functionality to my needs.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - PhysicsGaming for customizing multiple iterations of Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - DoktorAkcel for extensive Uranium Fever troubleshooting and being kind enough to make many custom patches specifically for the list. <3 Dok.
 - Canadian𝓕𝓻𝓮𝓪𝓴oneer for creating several custom patches for Uranium Fever.
-- DracoVampire786 for contributing several custom patches to Uranium Fever.
-- Pr0bability for making multiple custom patches for Uranium Fever, as well as advising on many aspects of the list.
+- Pr0bability for making custom patches for Uranium Fever, creating cartographer, and advising on many aspects of the list.
 - OrgasmicSneeze for catering to my many special effect related requests.
-- SkankingFuchs for allowing of inlining of multiple private patches for mods contained within the list.
+- DracoVampire786, SkankingFuchs, & Lufusol for allowing the inclusion of several private patches and mods in Uranium Fever.